wenyan4work/PeriodicFMM/README.md

 The periodic wrapper and operator data generator to be used with PVFMM The algorithm is described in:

-Wen Yan & Michael Shelley, Flexibly imposing periodicity in kernel independent FMM: A Multipole-To-Local operator approach, 2017, arXiv 1705.02043
+Wen Yan & Michael Shelley, Flexibly imposing periodicity in kernel independent FMM: A Multipole-To-Local operator approach, Volume 355, 15 February 2018, Pages 214-232

-Now on arXiv: https://arxiv.org/abs/1705.02043, to be published in Journal of Computional Physics soon.
+Now published: https://doi.org/10.1016/j.jcp.2017.11.012 in Journal of Computional Physics.
 Please cite if you find it useful.

 Dependency: